GFT is committed to ensuring an open and accessible environment for everyone.

 To reserve a wheelchair space by email, send an email to firstname.lastname@example.org and you can pay for your ticket(s) when you arrive at the cinema.
 We apologise but reservations by email are only available for bookings which include a wheelchair space or require other access assistance.

-GFT for deaf or hearing-impaired patrons
+GFT for deaf or hard of hearing patrons

 GFT for blind or partially-sighted patrons

 Audio Description is a service for partially-sighted or blind people.
 It works by playing a recorded narration, explaining what's happening on screen during gaps in the dialogue through headphones.
 The normal film soundtrack comes through the cinema's surround-sound speakers in the usual way, so Audio Description is undetectable to anyone else in the auditorium not using a headset.
 Please check the listing of the film you want to see to make sure it is Audio Described.

 Audio Description headsets are available at Box Office.